mrommel/Colony/README.md

 - add beach-se-sw-nw texture

 ## Bugs
-- [Defect] axeman can walk on the water
+- [Defect] axeman can walk on the water - cannot reproduce
 - [Defect] dialogs have wrong display levels
 - [Defect] dialogs not centered in landscape mode
 - [Defect] river should end at first ocean
 - [Defect] Coins in level 1&2

 ## Done
+- obstacle tiles should not be accessed
 - unit with type flag indicator and tribe (also neutral)
 - place sharks randomly
 - make start position finder more generic - place more cities